Insomnia1437/MyBlog/content/posts/A-Short-Survery-on-IDE-and-VCS.md

 > **V**ersion **C**ontrol **S**ystem (**VCS**):
 >
-> A component of software configuration management, version control, also known as revision control or source control, is the **<u>management of changes to documents, computer programs</u>**, large web sites, and other collections of information.
+> A component of software configuration management, version control, also known as revision control or source control, is the **management of changes to documents, computer programs**, large web sites, and other collections of information.
 [Version control on Wikipedia](https://en.wikipedia.org/wiki/Version_control)

 ## Comparison of text editors

-**Note:  Recent years, the boundary between Editor and IDE becomes obscure, many editors can also integrate with build tools, debugger, compiler or interpreter with some plugin configuration to become a lightweight IDE (though some configuration might cost time and be somewhat geek), thus, I only select several "traditional" text editors <u>in my mind</u>.**
+**Note:  Recent years, the boundary between Editor and IDE becomes obscure, many editors can also integrate with build tools, debugger, compiler or interpreter with some plugin configuration to become a lightweight IDE (though some configuration might cost time and be somewhat geek), thus, I only select several "traditional" text editors in my mind.**

 ------